kwame-mintah/notes-md/personal-development/00-the-cult-of-done-manifesto.md

 # The Cult of Done Manifesto

+I recently watched The Cult of Done by [No Boilerplate](https://youtu.be/bJQj1uKtnus?si=RTYE2Ct6dPGSzz3V) and has changed how I view my personal projects.
+Will be using this manifesto more often, as I now understand there are various ways to complete something and it doesn't always have to be perfect... as failure counts as $done$.

 ## Manifesto of done [^1]

 1. There are three states of being.
 Not knowing, action and completion.